Negative immersions for one-relator groups: Introduction

-Just as Lyndon's theorem was generalized from surfaces to more general dependent families of elements, so the Duncan--Howie theorem can be extended to arbitrary dependent malnormal families of elements.
-The following theorem, proved by the authors and also Helfer--Wise, answered Wise's \emph{$w$-cycles conjecture}, which was made in connection with the question of whether or not one-relator groups are coherent.
+Just as Lyndon's theorem was generalized from surfaces to more general dependent malnormal families of cyclic subgroups, so the Duncan--Howie theorem can be extended to arbitrary dependent malnormal families of cyclic subgroups.
+The following theorem, proved by the authors and also Helfer--Wise, answered Wise's \emph{$w$-cycles conjecture}, which was made in connection with the question of whether or not one-relator groups are coherent \cite{helfer-wise,louder-wilton}.

 \begin{thm}[Louder--Wilton, Helfer--Wise] Let $\HH$ be a free group, $\{\langle v_j\rangle\}$ a malnormal collection of non-trivial cyclic subgroups of $\HH$ and $n_j$ positive integers.
 Let $\Delta$ be the associated graph of groups and let $f\colon \pio{\Delta}\to\FF$ be a homomorphism to a free group with $f\vert_{\HH}$ injective.
 If the family $\{\langle v_j\rangle\}$ is dependent then $\sum_{j} n_j\leq \rk{\HH}-1$. \end{thm}